Tennis String Basics

 Luckily, when you’re just getting started with tennis, you won’t need to worry too much about your tennis strings.
 The differences that various strings offer are relatively nuanced and will be hard to detect for new players.

 However, as your technique and skills develop, you’ll find the strings you use and the tension you string your racquet can have a dramatic impact on your racquet’s performance.

 For that reason, we want to provide some helpful information regarding the different types of tennis strings you’ll encounter and the key factors to consider when selecting a set of strings as a beginner.

 The following are the two main broad categories of tennis strings:

 - Synthetic: The vast majority of strings these days are synthetic and provide players of all levels with a wide variety of options and price points.
-Synthetic strings have come along way and become so good that even many tour-level players don’t even bother with natural gut anymore.
+Synthetic strings have come along way and become so good that many tour-level players don’t bother with natural gut anymore.

 Here’s a high-level overview of what you can generally expect from each:

 - Good tension maintenance